johndao1005/SDV602-Milestone3-QuangThanhDao/Python-JavaScript.md

 ### Atom

 Atom is a free and open-source code editor for macOS, Linux and Microsoft Windows with support for plug-ins written in Node.js, and embedded Git Control.
 The code editor can be supported with plug-ins to suit the development needs and programming languages such as JavaScript and Python.
 Moreover, similar with Vs Code, Atom is highly customisable with themes and extensions for code hinting or clean up and the options is endless due the fact Atom is open-source.
+The IDE can be used to code both Python and JavaScript.

 According to dev.to, here are the pros and cons of Atom: